The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Prior art

 \section{Prior art}

 Our language is loosely based on existing practices in movie-making \cite{Thompson09a,Thompson09b} and previous research in the history of film style \cite{Bordwell98,Salt09}.
-Our language is also related to the common practice of the graphic storyboard.
+Our language is also related to the common practice of graphic storyboards.
 In a graphic storyboard, each composition is illustrated with a single drawing.
 The blocking of the camera and actors can be depicted with a conventional system of arrows within each frame, or with a separate set of floor plan views, or with titles between frames.

-In our case, the transitions between compositions use a small vocabulary of screen events including camera actions (pan, dolly, crane, lock, continue) and actor actions (speak, react, move, cross, use, touch).
-Although the vocabulary could easily be extended, we voluntarily keep it small because our focus in this paper is restricted to the blocking of actors and cameras, not the high-level semantics of the narrative.
+In our case, the transitions between compositions use a small vocabulary of screen events including camera actions (pan, dolly, crane, hold, continue) and actor actions (speak, react, move, cross).
+Although the action vocabulary could easily be extended, we voluntarily keep it small because our focus in this paper is restricted to the blocking of actors and cameras, not the high-level semantics of the narrative.

-We borrow the term prose storyboard from Proferes \cite{Proferes08} who used it as a technique decomposing a films script into a sequence of shots, expressed in natural language The name catches the intuition that the language should directly translate to images.
-In contrast to Proferes, our prose storyboard language is a formal language, with a well defined syntaxx and semantics, suitable for future work in intelligent cinematography and editing.
+We borrow the term prose storyboard from Proferes \cite{Proferes08} who used it as a technique for decomposing a films script into a sequence of shots, expressed in natural language.
+Other authors use the French term "decoupage" to describe this important step in film production.
+The name catches the intuition that the language should directly translate to images.
+In contrast to Proferes, our prose storyboard language is a formal language, with a well-defined syntax and semantics, suitable for future work in intelligent cinematography and editing.

 Our proposal is complementary to the Movie Script Markup Language (MSML) \cite{RijsselbergenKVMW09}, which encodes the structure of a movie script.
-In MSML, a script is decomposed into dialogue and action blocks, but does not describe how each block is translated into shots.
+In MSML, a script is decomposed into dialogue and action blocks but does not describe how each block is translated into shots.
 Our prose storyboard language can be used to describe the blocking of the shots in a movie in relation to an MSML-encoded movie script.
+For this purpose, MSML makes provision for a Manufacturing model and Animation model, which are only loosely described.
+The prose storyboard language can be seen as an alternative representation for both the Manufacturing and Animation models in MSML.